 However, the nature and locations of these social encounters are not always predictable.
-Whyte's "Street Life Project" [4] observed that usage of New York's downtown plazas varied wildly and bore little relation to extant theories of constructed space.
-Similarly, Lynch and Milgram exposed the difference between peoples mental maps of the city and the physical city plan [1, 5].
-Jacobs talks about the creation of small neighborhoods in large cities [6].
+Whyte's "Street Life Project" [5] observed that usage of New York's downtown plazas varied wildly and bore little relation to extant theories of constructed space.
+Similarly, Lynch and Milgram exposed the difference between peoples' mental maps of the city and the physical city plan [1, 6].
+Jacobs discusses the creation of small neighborhoods in cities [7].

-Unfortunately, public urban spaces also manifest a degree of anxiety and fear.
+Public urban spaces also manifest a degree of anxiety and fear.
 The 1964 murder of Kitty Genovese exposed the tenuous and conditional links urban dwellers have to their neighbors and community of Familiar Strangers.
 Genovese was murdered on the streets of New York City while her neighbors listened to her die.
-Not one called the police or came to her aid [7].
+Not one called the police or came to her aid [8].
 Afraid for their own safety, they were psychologically handicapped and emotionally bankrupt, unable to even telephone the police for help.

 While massive physical changes are still rare in urban settings, a new social landscape is emerging.
 The extensive use of personal, wireless communication technologies enables behavior in urban spaces to transgress the lines and protocols between public and private space.
-Boundaries between home, office, automobile, and street are increasingly blurred [8].
-Jain exposed how individuals used mobile phones within a city to influence the nature, negotiation, and navigation of urban space [9].
+Boundaries between home, office, automobile, and street are increasingly blurred [9].
+Jain exposed how individuals used mobile phones within a city to influence the nature, negotiation, and navigation of urban space [10].